 "The content of this database is extraordinarily rich—I know of no electronic resource even remotely comparable for women's history." –Library Journal

 "A great product, with extraordinarily rich indexing. . .
 The interface is clean and elegant and wastes neither space nor time.
 Academic libraries will consider it an essential tool for students and faculty; large public libraries will find a multitude of uses for it as well." –Alison M. Scott, Widener Library, Harvard University for Library Journal

 North American Women’s Letters and Diaries is the largest electronic collection of women’s diaries and correspondence ever assembled.
 Spanning more than 300 years, it presents the personal experiences of hundreds of women.
-Complementing Alexander Street’s British and Irish Women's Letters and Diaries, the database will be used for research in women’s studies, history, sociology, literature, genealogy, and other fields.
+Complementing Alexander Street’s British and Irish Women's Letters and Diaries, the database is ideal for research in women’s studies, history, sociology, literature, genealogy, and other fields.

 The writings provide a detailed record of what women wore, what they ate, what they read, the conditions under which they worked, and how they amused themselves.
 We can see how frequently they attended church, how they viewed their connection to God, and how they prayed.
 We can explore their relationships with lovers and with family and friends.

 The collection includes approximately 150,000 pages of letters and diaries from Colonial times to 1950, including 7,000 pages of previously unpublished manuscripts—all in electronic format for the first time.
 The material is drawn from more than 1,000 sources, including journal articles, pamphlets, newsletters, monographs, and conference proceedings, and much of it is in copyright.
 Represented are all age groups and life stages, a wide range of ethnicities, many geographical regions, the famous, and the not so famous.
 More than 1,500 biographies enhance the use of the database.